 Upbringing and early novelist

 Shaw was born in Dublin on July 26, 1856.
-He was the third child in his family and hated school (not an unusual trait).
+He was the third child in his family.
+He hated school (not an unusual trait), but found no interest in the workings of academia.
 He eventually worked in an estate agent’s office before moving to London in 1876.
-There, he struggled to find work through multiple jobs and eventually settled on pursuing a fulltime career as a writer—with mixed results.
+There, he struggled to find work through multiple jobs.
+Eventually, he settled on pursuing a full-time career as a writer—with mixed results.

-“Despite his failure as a novelist in the 1880s, Shaw found himself during this decade.
+As stated by Britannica: “Despite his failure as a novelist in the 1880s, Shaw found himself during this decade.
 He became a vegetarian, a socialist, a spellbinding orator, a polemicist, and tentatively a playwright.”
+In these words, Shaw became the character and writer that would leave a mark on the literary world.

 (Britannica.com)